worldcoin/hubble-commander/README.md

 ## Running E2E tests against a Docker image

 Build the docker image:

 ```shell
 docker build . -t ghcr.io/worldcoin/hubble-commander:latest
 ```

 Export variables from the `.env.docker` to the currently running shell:

 ```shell
 export $(grep -v '#.*' .env.docker | xargs)
 ```

 Run the E2E tests:

 ```shell
 make test-e2e
 ```

 The Docker container will be started and stopped automatically.

 ## Running E2E tests locally

 Start commander in a separate terminal window and wait until it finished bootstrapping:

 ```shell
 make run-prune
 ```

 Run the E2E tests:

 ```shell
 make test-e2e-locally
 ```

 ## TODO

-* Idea: Do not use a genesis but instead construct desired initial state using rollup operations.
+* Do not use a genesis but instead construct desired initial state using rollup operations.
 This avoids the data-availability problem on the genesis.

+* Desirable renames
+  * ProofOfBurn -> ProofOfAuthority
+  * Create2 -> Anything better